chetanbasuray/simplifymylife/README.md

 ## 🌐 Deployment

-Deploy the site to any static host (Vercel, Netlify, GitHub Pages, etc.).
-For Vercel specifically:
+Deploy the site to any static host (Vercel, Netlify, GitHub Pages, etc.):

-1. Push this repository to GitHub.
+1. Push this repository to GitHub or your preferred Git provider.
-2. Import the repo into Vercel and choose the **Static Site** framework preset.
-3. Leave the build command empty and set the output directory to `./`.
+2. Configure your host to serve the contents of the repository root as a static site—no build step is required.
-4. Map your production domain (for example `www.simplifymylife.app`) in the Vercel dashboard.
+3. Point your custom domain (for example `www.simplifymylife.app`) at the host once you're ready to go live.

 ## 🤝 Contributing